errkedukke/ggamestore/README.md

-An overarchitected ASP.NET Core application using SOLID principles, for showcasing CQRS Pattern with the Mediator, and Clean Architecture.
+An overarchitected ASP.NET Core application using SOLID principles, for showcasing CQRS Pattern with the Mediator, Fluent Validation and Clean Architecture.